S-Shah-Lab/ARMBR/README.md

 2) implement the code in Matlab and Python

 # Download Package

+You can download the package directly from this repository.
+If so, we recommend downloading a stable release.

+Alternatively, you can use git:
 1) Select a directory to save this repository to.
 This can be done by creating a directory on your Desktop (for example: C:/MyPC/Desktop/GitRepo/).
 Open the Git bash and type:
 ```